 When Shazam identifies the song, you will be presented with the track info.
 In addition, you have the ability to share your latest music discovery with your friends via a Snap.
 While Shazam from within SnapChat seems to take a tiny bit longer to identify songs, it’s still just as accurate.

 Similar to Shazam, SoundHound is another app that “listens” to music and identifies the track information.
 Performance is on par with Shazam, as SoundHound is able to accurately identify song info in a matter of seconds.
 What sets SoundHound apart from Shazam is its ability to identify songs based on users’ singing or humming.
 Results can be spotty, but it is a useful feature when you have a tune stuck in your head and it’s driving you up a wall.

-SoundHound has a free and premium version for both Android and iOS devices.
+SoundHound has free and premium versions for both Android and iOS devices.
 The premium version, called SoundHound Infinity, will run you $6.99 at the time of this writing.
-The free version is ad-supported, which makes the interface cluttered and somewhat difficult to navigate.
+The free version offers the same functionality; however, it is ad-supported.
+Unfortunately, this makes the interface cluttered and somewhat difficult to navigate.

 Don’t let the admittedly outdated design of this website fool you.
 Soundtrack.net is one of the most comprehensive databases of music featured in film and TV.
 Launched way back in 1997, Soundtrack.net, users can search by movie title and browse TV shows by specific season and individual episodes.
 It does have a few tricks up its sleeve that set it apart from similar sites.